dianashams/ensemble-methods-for-survival-analysis/README.md

 Shamsutdinova, D., Stamate, D., Roberts, A., & Stahl, D. (2022).
 Combining Cox Model and Tree-Based Algorithms to Boost Performance and Preserve Interpretability for Health Outcomes.
 In IFIP International Conference on Artificial Intelligence Applications and Innovations (pp. 170-181).
 Springer, Cham.

 ## How to use this code ##
 This is not a package (yet), so please download the files, then source "R_simulating_survival_data.R", "Ensemble_Methods.R".
-Then you can run "Examples_simulated_data.R" or "Example_GBSG2.R" to see the methods in action, i.e. training and computing its apparent and internally-validated performance metrics
+Then you can run "Examples_simulated_data.R" or "Example_GBSG2.R" to see the methods in action, i.e. training and computing its apparent and internally-validated performance metrics.
+*All functions assume that the data is a data frame with "time" and "event" columns defining a survival outcome; also one has to pass a list containing the names of columns with predictors to be used by a model.*